shlomiassaf/pebula-node/reviews/api/goosetyped.api.md

     compileAt?: 'immediate' | 'connected';
 }

-// Warning: (ae-forgotten-export) The symbol "MethodDecoratorOf" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export function GtDeleteOneHook(stage: 'pre' | 'post'): MethodDecoratorOf<never, any>;

 // @public (undocumented)
 export function GtDiscriminatorKey<T = string>(): PropertyDecoratorOf<T>;

-// Warning: (ae-forgotten-export) The symbol "ClassDecoratorOf" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export function GtDiscriminatorType(): ClassDecoratorOf<any, any>;